GAN-based Tabular Data Generator for Constructing Synopsis in Approximate Query Processing: Challenges and Solutions: Conclusion

-Online techniques allow users to monitor their queries' progress and control the execution of their queries online by receiving results progressively.
-This application is designed to perform aggregation in real time so that users can monitor the progress of the process before it is completed and see a running aggregated answer based on the records retrieved so far.
-Once the aggregated result meets certain thresholds, such as a confidence interval and error percentage, the processing is stopped \citep{hellerstein1997online}.
-By taking an online approach, there is no need to make any a priori assumptions.
-In contrast to the offline approach, creating good data synopses is much more difficult \citep{mozafari2015handbook}.
+Based on a cost-effective approach, approximation accuracy (consequently completion time) is determined by the size of data synopses, which means how much smaller the synopsis is than the original database \cite{liu2009approximate}.
+We can create this synopsis using either offline or online techniques.
+Offline synopsis is built using existing data statistics and helps answer queries quickly, but can involve more complex and resource-intensive methods.
+With offline methods, database optimization techniques like replication and indexing can be employed to refine the synopsis when the database changes \cite{mozafari2015handbook}.
+On the other hand, online synopsis allows for real-time query monitoring, giving users preliminary results that are refined as more data is processed, and stopping once the results reach a satisfactory level of accuracy and confidence \cite{hellerstein1997online}.\\ By taking an online approach, there is no need to make any a priori assumptions.
+In contrast to the offline approach, creating good data synopses is much more difficult \cite{mozafari2015handbook}.
 The Online Analytical Processing (OLAP) system is an example of these systems, and one of its key issues is the regular updating of aggregates to ensure that approximated answers are smooth and continuously improving.
-By constructing a concise and accurate synopsis of the underlying data distribution, the system consistently strives to reduce the amount of time it takes to complete the task \citep{li2018approximate}.
+By constructing a concise and accurate synopsis of the underlying data distribution, the system consistently strives to reduce the amount of time it takes to complete the task \cite{li2018approximate}.